 The mechanism behind this is simple.
 Epithelial cells and the mucus layer reproduce very rapidly and both are dependent on a rapid rate of ATP production.
 Animals with a defect in the GATM gene don’t synthesize enough creatine.
 As a result, damaged epithelial cells don’t get replenished fast enough and this causes the intestinal barrier to become compromised.
 A so called “leaky gut”.

-Look at this way.
+Look at it this way.
 Creatine is the fastest source of recharging ADP to ATP because it takes place in the cytosol of cells.
 Low creatine synthesis will create a gap in the seamless flow of ATP being used by these cells and this can cause cell death and poor cell renewal.
 The solution to this problem is simple as demonstrated by this study: take supplemental creatine.
 Mice in this study saw a resolution in their colitis with supplemental creatine.

 This brings together 2 important concepts I’ve discussed on this blog previously.
 First, sufficient creatine is absolutely necessary for supporting a healthy gut.
 This also brings in people with methylation problems, who are likely more prone to gut disorders.